 This is also a great time to export information to share with your accountant, so they can complete your tax filings for the year.
 If you don't already have an accountant, take a look at our Wave Advisors services, or tackle your own taxes with a reputable tax software, like H&R Block.

-Export all reports in the detailed format, as opposed to the summary format, by toggling to Detailed at the top of the report you want to export.
+Export all reports in the detailed format, as opposed to the summary format, by toggling to the Details option at the top of the report.

-With these reports, your CPA will have all the information they need to perform your tax calculations, as well as to finalize any public reporting that might be required in your location.
+With these reports, you'll have all the information you need for tax calculations, as well as to finalize any other reporting that may be required in your location.

-Remember that you can always invite your CPA to access your Wave business as a guest user.
-Inviting trusted individuals, like your accountant, as an Admin for your business will allow them near-full access to your business data and give them everything they need to file your taxes while you avoid the manual work of exporting reports.
+Remember that you can always invite your accountant to access your Wave business as a guest user.
+Giving trusted individuals like your accountant access as an Editor or Viewer in your business account will allow them access to your business data, and give them everything they need to file your taxes.

 Preparing to file your own taxes

 There are many advantages to working with an accountant as you finalize your year-end bookkeeping.
-A good CPA may find tax allowances and deductions that can save you money, and they may prevent you from making mistakes that could bite you in an audit.
+They may find tax allowances and deductions that can save you more money, and prevent the kind of mistakes that make an audit more likely.

-If your business is still growing, however, a CPA might seem expensive and you might be thinking of doing your taxes on your own.
-If that's you, here are our tips.
+If your business is still growing, however, a CPA might seem expensive, or you may simply prefer to prepare your taxes on your own.
+If either of these sounds like you, here are some tips.

 Taxes are different from country to country, and even more different at the local level, so Wave can’t give you specific tax advice—but we can set you on the right track!

-Good online tax preparation software will guide you and provide you with lots of information about what numbers to include in every part of your tax return, so using tax preparation software is a great choice.
-Let your software guide you, and refer to your Wave reports for each of the numbers you are asked for.
+Good online tax preparation software will provide you with lots of information about what numbers to include in every part of your tax return, so using tax preparation software is a solid choice.
+Let the software guide you, and refer to your Wave reports for each of the numbers you are asked for.